lavabit/libdime/docs/style.md

 the vast majority of software vulnerabilities.
 Be suspicious of most external data sources, including command line arguments, network interfaces, environmental variables, and user controlled files.

-1. **Heed compiler warningx**.
+1. **Heed compiler warnings**.
 Compile code using the highest warning level available for your compiler and eliminate warnings by modifying the cod.
 Use static and dynamic analysis tools to detect and eliminate additional security flaws.